-After more than twenty years as the CEO of USWired and SimplyClouds, I’ve spoken with a huge number of small business owners who were uncertain about migrating to cloud computing.
+After 20+ years as the CEO of USWired and SimplyClouds, I’ve spoken with many small business owners who were uncertain about migrating to cloud.
 Now, in 2019, most of those misgivings have been addressed, making the cloud an excellent option for small business owners looking to cut costs, increase productivity, and start using technology — instead of spending all their time trying to manage it.

 To be fair, small business owners’ concerns about stability and safety were legitimate when the cloud was a new technology.
-Now, more than a decade later, the cloud is a mature computing environment and cloud providers have a wealth of experience running virtually any software or process.
-The result is outsourced IT that’s both cost-effective and efficient.
+Now, more than a decade later, the cloud is a mature computing environment.
+Consequently, cloud providers have a wealth of experience running virtually any software or process.
 Accordingly, confidence in cloud computing is at an all-time high.
 In fact, the International Data Corp. has pointed out that investment in the public cloud is increasing at almost seven times the rate of overall IT spending.
 Now more than ever, it makes sense to move to the cloud.

 The ABCs of Cutting Costs with Cloud Computing

 In almost every industry, small business owners differentiate themselves from their larger corporate competitors by emphasizing customer service and accessibility.
-When you can maintain constant access to critical customer and account information no matter where in the world your business takes you, you can deliver that superior customer experience and win long-term clients.
+You can maintain constant access to critical customer and account information no matter where your business takes you.
+Thus, you can deliver that superior customer experience and win long-term clients.
 Setting up your business in the cloud allows twenty-four/seven access from virtually anywhere with an internet connection, on virtually any device, from desktops and laptops to tablets and smartphones so that you can remain accessible to your clients.

 Many small business owners put off backups for far too long because they don’t want their business to grind to a halt while they bring in expensive IT personnel and wait for them to conduct backups.
 With a cloud solution, data is always accessible and backups require zero downtime, meaning you’ll actually have them when you need them the most.
 Integrated cloud processes means that backups take place behind the scenes, so the seams won’t show.

 Finally, most small businesses’ greatest concern is security.
-Yes, security was one of the biggest question marks at the cloud’s inception, but it’s become clear over time that the built-in security solutions offered by cloud computing far surpass those available with on-premise technology.
+Yes, security was one of the biggest question marks at the cloud’s inception.
+However, it’s become clear over time that the built-in security solutions offered by cloud computing far surpass those available with on-premise technology.
 They include infrastructure management tools, monitoring tools, compliance solutions, outbound traffic restriction, and even multifactor authentication, which in many ways has become the gold standard of cybersecurity.
 Incorporating all these tools on your own would be incredibly expensive and prohibitively complex.
-But these security solutions are baked into the cloud so you won’t have to worry about whether your part-time IT guy really has the qualifications to secure your digital assets.
+But these security solutions are baked into the cloud.
+So, you won’t have to worry about whether your part-time IT guy really has the qualifications to secure your digital assets.

 Of all the cloud’s advantages, the most compelling for small business owners is that migrating to the cloud is actually a cost-saving solution.